On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: LLD in Tool-Integrated GRPO Collapse

-\textbf{Accelerated Per-Sample LLD.} We conduct a controlled experiment on the searching-based question answering NQ~\citep{kwiatkowski2019natural} dataset to examine how the negative gradient of GRPO affects the log-likelihood of correct responses.
-Using Qwen2.5-3B-Ins~\citep{yang2024qwen2}, we generate 8 rollouts per question and retain only those examples that contain a mixture of correct and incorrect responses, discarding cases where all responses are uniformly correct or incorrect.
-To isolate the per-sample learning dynamics, we reinitialize the model parameters $\theta$ for each individual question, apply a \emph{single} GRPO update to obtain $\theta'$, and then measure the average log-likelihood change of the correct responses:
+We demonstrate the LLD Death Spiral through \textit{accelerated entropy explosion} and \textit{accelerated per-sample LLD}. \\ \textbf{Accelerated Per-Sample LLD.} We conduct a controlled study on the NQ dataset~\citep{kwiatkowski2019natural} to examine how GRPO training affect the likelihood of correct responses.
+Using Qwen2.5-3B-Ins~\citep{yang2024qwen2}, we generate eight rollouts per question and retain only samples containing both correct and incorrect responses.
+For each question, we reinitialize model parameters, apply a single GRPO update, and measure the average log-likelihood change of correct responses:

-for a question $\x$ with $N^+$ correct responses.
-We present the results in~\cref{fig:effect_of_ld}.
-In the early stage of training (iteration 50), only mild LLD is observed: most questions show negligible reductions in the likelihood of correct responses, likely because correct and incorrect trajectories remain structurally dissimilar.
-However, as training progresses, the effect becomes more pronounced.
-Increasing structural similarity between incorrect and correct responses leads to broader likelihood degradation, as shown by the rising orange curve.
-As training enters the acceleration phase (iterations 120–140), the trend intensifies into an \emph{LD death spiral}, with over half of the samples at iteration 140 showing substantial drops in the likelihood of correct responses.
-This collapse is driven by the extremely low likelihood of incorrect responses, which amplifies negative-gradient contributions and destabilizes learning.
+where $N^+$ denotes the number of correct responses.
+As shown in \cref{fig:effect_ld_a}, likelihood degradation emerges as training progresses (orange curve).
+During the acceleration phase (iterations 120--140), this effect intensifies into an \emph{LLD death spiral}, with $>$ 50\% samples exhibiting likelihood drops.

-\textbf{Accelerated Entropy Explosion.} \Cref{fig:entro_dyn} visualizes the evolution of entropy, response length, and valid-search ratio during training for Qwen2.5-3B-Ins (a) and Qwen2.5-3B-Base (b).
-Across both models, mean token entropy initially increases slowly, mirroring the early slow-LLD regime in \cref{fig:dynamic}, but later transitions into a phase of sharply accelerated growth that aligns with the acceleration phase of the LLD trajectory.
-This steepening entropy slope is a clear demonstration of the death spiral: as low-confidence responses accumulate, the model assigns increasingly diffuse, low-probability distributions to its tokens, which further strengthens LD and drives the system toward instability.
-Crucially, this entropy acceleration occurs while response length and valid-search counts remain nearly unchanged, confirming that the rising entropy and the corresponding likelihood decay is not caused by trajectory length or tool-query frequency, but is instead a direct manifestation of the LD effect itself.
+\\ \textbf{Accelerated Entropy Explosion.} \Cref{fig:entro_dyn} shows the evolution of entropy, response length, and valid-search ratio for Qwen2.5-3B-Ins and Qwen2.5-3B-Base.
+For both models, token entropy increases slowly in early training, consistent with the slow-LLD regime in \cref{fig:dynamic}, and then accelerates sharply during the LLD acceleration phase.
+This entropy surge reflects the LLD death spiral: accumulating low-confidence responses induce increasingly diffuse token distributions, further amplifying likelihood decay and instability.
+Notably, response length and valid-search frequency remain nearly constant, indicating that the entropy growth and likelihood degradation are driven by LLD rather than longer trajectories or increased tool usage.